TiagoDiass/introduction-react-testing/introduction.md

 - Test a few things, TOGETHER.
 - Usually slower to run and more complex to write than unit tests.
 - Useful for identifying any issues that may arise when units are put combined.

-3. End-to-end (e2e):

-- Test that everything works together (run the app)
-- It usually runs the entire app, so it's slower than integration and unit tests.

 <!-- I'll speak a bit about them and show some key points.